AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/assign-work-in-workload-balancer-manually.md

 filename: assign-work-in-workload-balancer-manually
 product-area: resource-management
 navigation-topic: the-workload-balancer
-title: Assign work manually using the Adobe Workfront Workload Balancer
+title: Assign work manually using the Workload Balancer
-description: The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.
+description: You can manually assign work items to users using the Adobe Workfront Workload Balancer.
 ---

-# Assign work manually using the Adobe Workfront Workload Balancer
+# Assign work manually using the Workload Balancer

-The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.

 You can manually assign work items to users using the Adobe Workfront Workload Balancer.

-For general information about assigning work to users using the Workload Balancer, see [Overview of assigning work in the Adobe Workfront Workload Balancer](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md).
+For general information about assigning work to users using the Workload Balancer, see [Overview of assigning work in the Workload Balancer](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md).

 ## Access requirements